Sten Grytebust

-Sten Michael Grytebust (born 25 October 1989) is a Norwegian professional footballer who plays as a goalkeeper for Aalesund.
+Sten Michael Grytebust (born 25 October 1989) is a Norwegian professional footballer who plays as a goalkeeper.
+After his contract with Aalesunds FK expired at the end of 2025, he has not signed with a new club and is currently clubless.

 He previously played for Aalesunds FK in the Norwegian Tippeligaen and, until the end of the 2018–19 season, for Odense Boldklub in Denmark.
 He made his debut for the Norway national team in 2013.

 Early life

 Born in Ålesund in western Norway, Grytebust was raised on the adjacent island of Ellingsøy.
-His father is a native of Ellingsøy and his mother is Liberian and Grytebust has described former Liberian international George Weah as his idol growing up.
+His father is a native of Ellingsøy and his mother is Liberian.
+Grytebust has described former Liberian international George Weah as his idol growing up.

 Grytebust did not originally play as a goalkeeper, but as a teenager deputised in goal when his team's goalkeeper was injured.
 A good performance led to him becoming the first-choice goalkeeper for the side.
 In 2004, aged 15 he was approached by Aalesunds FK, but chose to play for Ellingsøy IL's first-team in the Norwegian fourth tier before joining Aalesund's youth team one year later.
 After two season in the youth setup, Grytebust joined Aalesund's first team ahead of the 2008 season.